Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Theoretical background

 The theoretical support for determining the optimal graph state is local complementation equivalence (LC-equivalence) \cite{LC-equivalence}.
 If there is a set of local quantum operations that can transform one state into another, then these two multi-particle quantum states are considered to be LC-equivalent.
 These local operations typically include single-qubit operations, such as single-qubit quantum gates, and more general operations, such as measurements and classical feedback.

 LC-equivalence is important for determining whether a given graph state can be used to perform a specific quantum algorithm.
-In other words, we can first propose a question-driven graph state, and then try to optimize it by practically feasible operations with the least resource costs.
+Specifically speaking, we can first propose a question-driven graph state, and then try to optimize it by practically feasible operations with the least resource costs.
 If such an LC-equivalence transformation can be found, the computational process of this quantum circuit can be equivalently implemented in the MBQC.
 For example, the Gottesmann-Knill theorem \cite{G-K-theory} shows that local Clifford operations are equivalent to the quantum states obtained after performing all non-adaptive measurements, which can effectively guide the optimization of the graph state construction \cite{G-K-theory2}.
-Generally, the preparation of measurement-based quantum simulation tasks consists of the following three steps.
+Generally, the preparation of graph states and measurement patterns consists of the following three steps.

 $Step\ 1$.
 Creating initial graph states and corresponding measurement patterns.
 This is realized by starting with a set of qubits all in the $|+\rangle$ state and then applying a series of $CZ$ gates between the qubits to form multi-qubit entangled states.